 - The time to verify posts by the Space admin is short

 - The economic activity within the Space is genuine and reflects real interactions around the creation and curation of content

-- The Space has been active for at least one month
+- The Space has been active for at least two weeks

 Click here to learn more about Spaces.